fewd05082017/week1/README.md

 ### Step 1 - Fork this repository.

-From the assignment homepage (https://github.com/fewd90nyc/fewd90week1), click the "Fork" link on the top right.
+From the assignment homepage (https://github.com/fewd05082017/week1), click the "Fork" link on the top right.
 This will create a copy of the assignment in YOUR github account.

 ### Step 2 - Clone your forked repository.

-From the repository homepage (which will be http://github.com/YOURUSERNAME/fewd90week1), click on green "Clone or Download" button and "Open in Desktop".
-This should open your Github Desktop App and prompt you to save the fewd90week1 folder on your computer.
+From the repository homepage (which will be http://github.com/YOURUSERNAME/week1), click on green "Clone or Download" button and "Open in Desktop".
+This should open your Github Desktop App and prompt you to save the week1 folder on your computer.
 Decide on a place on your computer where you want to store all of your assignments.
-I suggest creating a FEWD90Homework folder or similar in your Documents or on your Desktop.
+I suggest creating a FEWDHomework folder or similar in your Documents or on your Desktop.

 ### Step 3 - Build!